Jonah Hex: Post mortem

 Many years later, a supermodel and actress who happened to have the surname Hex seemed to become possessed when her right eye was cut out by members of a group called the Agenda.
 She assisted Superboy and displayed psionic powers when she repeatedly fired an unloaded energy weapon, but this change in consciousness seems to have been temporary.
-Eventually, she decided to become a bounty hunter like her predecessor, riding Grokk the Living Gargoyle as her trusty steed.
+Eventually, she decided to become a bounty-huntress like her predecessor, using Grokk the Living Gargoyle as a steed.

 Jonah Hex was reanimated during Blackest Night as a zombie member of the Black Lantern Corps, wielding a power ring.
-He returned to plague Quentin Turnbull's last living descendant, Joshua Turnbull.
+He returned to plague Quentin Turnbull's descendant Joshua.
 Joshua attacked Hex with a rocket launcher, but failed to destroy him.
-The young man pleaded for his life to Hex, joined by a Black Lantern version of Quentin Turnbull, but Turnbull gunned down his descendant in cold blood.
-Both men were returned to their eternal rest when Hal Jordan defeated Nekron.
+The young man pleaded for his life to Hex, joined by a Black Lantern version of Quentin who kills Joshua in cold blood.
+Hex and Quentin are killed when Hal Jordan defeats Nekron.

 The New 52

 During the 1880s in The New 52, psychologist Amadeus Arkham is recruited by Detective Lofton of the Gotham City Police Department to help solve the case of the Gotham Butcher.
 GCPD chief John Cromwell finds Arkham's theories of the crime repugnant, as well as his decision to recruit Jonah Hex, who had recently caused a stir by coming to town.
 Even so, recognizing Hex's experience as a tracker, Arkham suggests that the two of them join forces, performing a separate investigation into the case.
 Together, they uncover Gotham City's sect of the Religion of Crime, and its relation to the Butcher case.
 The solution of the Butcher case (revealed to be a conspiracy by several prominent Gotham citizens belonging to the Religion Of Crime) was simply the first of many dangerous cases the two approached in their partnership.
-During his time in Gotham, Hex runs afoul of the Court Of Owls, Vandal Savage, and Dr. Jekyll and Mr. Hyde.
-He also rekindles his love affair with Tallulah Black, a fellow bounty hunter.
+During his time in Gotham, Hex runs afoul of the Court of Owls, Vandal Savage, and Dr. Jekyll and Mr. Hyde.
+He also rekindles his love affair with Tallulah Black, another bounty-hunter.

 After ending things with Arkham and preparing to return to the western territories, Hex encounters a semi-amnesiac Booster Gold and is accidentally thrown into the 21st century where he is initially put in Arkham Asylum, believed to be a delusional imposter who has adopted the identity of the historical Jonah Hex.
 After taking the current administrator, Dr. Jeremiah Arkham, hostage to escape the asylum, he convinces Jeremiah that he is indeed the same Jonah Hex who knew his great-grandfather, and after helping to take down a crazed gunman attacking a crowd of people, secures the legal assistance of Bruce Wayne to get released from custody.
 He also meets and forms a relationship with a young woman named Gina.